 Echeveria cante Glass & Mend.-Garc.

-Echeveria cante is a very beautiful succulent plant with up to 1 foot (30 cm) wide, solitary rosettes of blue-green leaves, covered with a thick powdery whitish-lavender coating and often with a fine red edge along the leaf margin.
-Thick up to 18 inches (45 cm) tall, erect inflorescences, bearing gray leaf bracts and yellow-orange flowers appear in summer.
+Echeveria cante is a very beautiful, succulent plant with solitary rosettes, up to 1 foot (30 cm) in diameter, of blue-green leaves covered with a thick, powdery, whitish-lavender coating and often with a fine, red edge along the leaf margin.
+Thick, erect, up to 18 inches (45 cm) tall inflorescences, bearing gray leaf bracts and yellow-orange flowers appear in summer.

 How to Grow and Care